tencentyun/intlcloud-documents/product/CDN与加速/海外加速/购买指南/计费概述_intl.md

 ### Bill-by-bandwidth
 For **monthly 95th percentile** billing method, you are billed the by the monthly 95th percentile bandwidth on a tiered basis.
 - **Monthly 95th Percentile bandwidth**
-There are 288 statistical points per day for CDN bandwidth.
-From the 1st day of the current month on, all the statistical points of each valid day (when bandwidth is consumed) are sorted, the first 5% ones are removed, and the remaining highest value is used as the billable bandwidth.
-The fee is then calculated based on the listed price and settlement method.
+In the monthly 95th percentile bandwidth billing method, there are 288 CDN bandwidth statistical points per day.
+Starting from the 1st day of the current month, all statistical points of valid days (when bandwidth is actually consumed) are sorted in order.
+The first 5% points are removed, and the remaining highest value is the billable bandwidth.
+The fee is then calculated based on the listing price and settlement method.
 Calculation example:
 1. Billing for a customer officially starts on February 1, 2018.
 The unit price of monthly bill-by-bandwidth is USDP/Mbps/month.
 2. Valid days: A day when more than 1 Kbps of bandwidth is consumed is recorded as a valid day.